joehunterdev/larajobs/README.md

 - Parser.php which browser could be usefull for tracking

+## 6. Purchase Listing
+- Include js directly in blade view
+- use $request->validate
+    - 2 steps allowing for user thats already logged
+- try catch block
+- hook into stripe and do charge with options
+- Test The Flow
+    - Form requires redirect be weary of configurables

 ## Notes

 - *dcr can be used for docker compose run*